 For over thirty years Dan has studied a variety of naturalist and wilderness skills.
-He has a certificate (98% score) in Wildlife Track and Sign from Tracker Certification (a rigorous, internationally recognised tracking assessment) and the NCFE Level 3 Advanced Bushcraft Award.
+He has a certificate (98% score) in Wildlife Track and Sign from Cybertracker (the rigorous, internationally recognised system for evaluating trackers) and the NCFE Level 3 Advanced Bushcraft Award.

 Dan is an Associate Tutor for the Field Studies Council, an instructor for the Kamana Naturalist Training Programme, a guest instructor for the Aigas Ranger Training Scheme, and has staffed a range of Art of Mentoring and other courses with nature connection pioneer, Jon Young.
 He has also assisted with large carnivore research as Volunteer Team Leader for Slovak Wildlife Society’s wolf and lynx tracking surveys.

 He is extensively involved in environmental education with people of all ages, including home education groups as well as with disadvantaged youth and vulnerable adults.

 Dan lives in Moray, Scotland.
 He loves funk, slacklining and martial arts, and sometimes performs (unusual) comedy!